-- 3. The director of the Internal Audit Area shall be deemed a member of the senior management of the Company, and shall report hierarchically to the chairman of the Board of Directors thereof.
-The heads of the Internal Audit Divisions shall belong to the management team of their corresponding companies, and shall report hierarchically to the chair of the board of directors thereof. - 4.
-The ARSC is the body that evaluates the operation of the Internal Audit Area and the performance of the director thereof pursuant to the provisions of the Regulations of the Audit and Risk Supervision Committee, for which purpose it shall obtain any opinion that might be held by the chairman of the Board of Directors of the Company.
+3. The Chief Internal Audit and Risk Officer shall be deemed a member of the senior management of the Company, and shall report hierarchically to the chairman of the Board of Directors thereof.
+The heads of the Internal Audit Divisions shall belong to the management team of their corresponding companies.

+4. The ARSC is the body that evaluates the operation of the Internal Audit and Risk Division and the performance of the director thereof pursuant to the provisions of the Regulations of the Audit and Risk Supervision Committee, for which purpose it shall obtain any opinion that might be held by the chairman of the Board of Directors of the Company.